-At end of unit life, locate the deactivation/discharge switch and push the into place.
+At end of unit life, locate the deactivation/discharge switch and push the switch in the direction shown until switch clicks into place.
 This will silence the end of unit life life or low battery chirping, drain the battery, and render the unit safe for disposal.